OctopusDeploy/docs/docs/patterns/clustered-listening-tentacles.md

 *![](/docs/images/clustered-listening-tentacles/server-identifytarget.jpg)*

-In a few minutes your new Tentacle cluster will appear as Healthy in the Octopus server.
+In a few minutes your new Tentacle cluster will appear as healthy in the Octopus server.

 *![](/docs/images/clustered-listening-tentacles/server-targethealthy.jpg)*